CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.7 Information security on trips abroad.md

 It should be determined prior to the journey what protection needs the individual information that is processed on mobile data carriers or clients abroad.
 Information-bearing or even exposing radiation of these data carriers and clients can be received or intercepted by others, so that information can be reconstructed and the confidentiality of these data can be called into question.
 The institution should here check whether such a protection requirement exists for confidential information that requires low-radiation or secure data carriers and clients.

 PC screen manufacturers often use the term "low-radiation" according to MPR II, TCO or SSI.
 However, these guidelines take into account only possible harmful effects of equipment radiation.
-The measurement methods and limit values ​​for the radiation are therefore unsuitable for the detection of radiating radiation and, like measurements for electromagnetic compatibility (EMC), do not allow an assessment of the safety against unauthorized reading of the data.
+The measurement methods and limit values ​​for the radiation are therefore unsuitable for the detection of radiating radiation and, like measurements for electromagnetic compatibility (EMC), do not allow an assessment of the security against unauthorized reading of the data.

 In addition, however, special radiation-protected IT systems are also offered.
 A detailed test concept of the BSI is used for graduated testing of IT equipment or systems.
-The basic idea of ​​this concept is to adapt the scope of the protective measures as well as possible to the threat situation assumed by the user, in order to achieve optimum radiation safety at minimum cost.
+The basic idea of ​​this concept is to adapt the scope of the protective measures as well as possible to the threat situation assumed by the user in order to achieve optimum radiation safety at minimum cost.
 So z.
 In many cases, for example, a device tested according to the zone model (see BSI concept for the protection of state classified information) and approved for use in zones 1-3 (so-called "Zone 1 device") already offers sufficient protection against unauthorized interception of confidential data offer due to exposing radiation.
 As an example, it should be mentioned that in keyboards due to the electromagnetic radiation of the keyboard matrix and the connecting cable there is a risk of eavesdropping.
 This also applies to wireless keyboards.
 However, in the case of wired keyboards, the risk of eavesdropping is generally much lower than the danger of eavesdropping due to the use of radio communication links with wireless input devices.
 For systems with proprietary security measures that do not have a security certificate, the security value is unpredictable.
 The user runs the risk that the manufacturer's non-evaluated solution provides only minimal security, but is far from sufficient to effectively protect his data.

 In the case of high or very high confidentiality requirements, it should therefore be checked whether a manufacturer offers radiation-protected equipment in accordance with these so-called "TEMPEST" criteria in its delivery program.

-This can be clarified by a consultation with the manufacturer, the BSI or by inspection of the official product overview BSI TL 03305, which is available on the website of the BSI under the keyword publications.
+This can be clarified by a consultation with the manufacturer, the BSI or by inspection of the official product overview BSI TL 03305, which is available on the website of the BSI under the keyword Publications.
 The statement that a device has TEMPEST approval always includes the statement of the degree of approval (eg approved for use in zones 1-3 according to the zone model).

 #### CON.7.M16 Integrity protection through checksums or digital signatures (I)